 Current examples of this include alerting when a public bin along Barkly Street reaches a fullness threshold, or when certain storm water systems exceed volume and flow thresholds.

-It is Ararat Rural City Councils intent to trial and implement various technology related to monitoring of footpaths that may assist in process efficiencies in this space.
+It is Ararat Rural City Councils intent to trial and implement sensor technology where relevant to monitor any of our building assets into the future.

 11.3 Public Data Access